Market Trends Update Q3 2019

 Barry Slatt Mortgage Company has identified the following 3rd quarter 2019 market trends:

-- Markets for the major loan segments (insurance company, bank, agency, CMBS, and Fund) remain liquid:
+Below are the market trends for each of the major loan segments (insurance company, bank, agency, CMBS, and Fund) which remain liquid:

 The CMBS market was volatile in the 4th quarter of 2018 and early 2019.
 The market has stabilized this year and prognosticators have seen pricing tighten and lenders become aggressive again as we hit the end of the 3rd quarter.
 Most loans contain partial or full loan term interest only components.
 We have seen interest rates in the CMBS space range from 3.50%-4.00%.
 For lower leverage transactions, CMBS is able to price compete with low rate providers from other segments in the market.
 According to a 9/18 Wells Fargo Capital Markets update newsletter “Total 2019 year-to-date non-agency CMBS insurance is $50.2 billion…”

 Insurance companies are “asset allocation” lenders that compare the relative value of investing in commercial real estate loans to investing in other assets.
 Every insurance company has a different profile of loan type that they invest in.
 The commonality is that they typically hold most or all of their loans on their books as long-term investments.
 This can make them more cautious than other lenders such as CMBS players who make loans for the purpose of reselling rather than holding long term.
 Interest rates for insurance company transactions range from 3.00% for high quality low leveraged 10-year fixed-rate loans to 4.25% for smaller lower-quality loans of the same duration.